 Honeysuckle (Lonicera periclymenum)

 Lonicera periclymenum, common honeysuckle, is Shakespeare's "luscious woodbine".
 It's one of those British plants that looks so exotic it's difficult to believe it's native.
 It's not just a beauty visually, but gives a heady scent, particularly in the evenings and at night.
 Why?
 Because it's principally pollinated by long tongued bumblebees, but more importantly moths, like this equally stunning Elephant Hawk Moth.
+They're said to be able to pick up Lonicera's scent from up to 1/4 mile away.
 Unsurprisingly perhaps, it's also a food plant for a range of moth larvae.
 More oddly, dormice eat its flowers.
 Once pollinated, honeysuckle produces bright red berries, which are eaten by songbirds.

 Lonicera is a welcome addition to any native or country hedge, where it can scramble through other shrubs and trees.
 It needs at least semi-shade to get going.
 I'm still trying to find a hazel walking stick up which it has spiralled - clockwise, as opposed to bindweed.

 Provenance certificates are available on request for our honeysuckle plants, which are from the Southwest of England.